Saint-Eustache, Paris

 Situated near the site of Paris' medieval marketplace (Les Halles) and rue Montorgueil, Saint-Eustache exemplifies a mixture of multiple architectural styles: its structure is Flamboyant Gothic while its interior decoration and other details are Renaissance and classical.
+It is the second largest church in the city, just behind Notre-Dame.

 The 2019 Easter Mass at Notre-Dame cathedral in Paris was relocated to Saint-Eustache after the Notre-Dame de Paris fire.

 History

 Situated in Les Halles, an area of Paris once home to the country's largest food market, the origins of Saint Eustache date back to the 13th century.
 A modest chapel was built in 1213, dedicated to Saint Agnes, a Roman martyr.
 The small chapel was funded by Jean Alais, a merchant at Les Halles who was granted the rights to collect a tax on the sale of fish baskets as repayment of a loan he gave to King Philippe-Auguste.
 The church became the parish church of the Les Halles area in 1223 and was renamed Saint-Eustache in 1303.

 The name of the church refers to Saint Eustace, a Roman general of the second century AD.
 He was a passionate hunter; his conversion followed a vision he had of a crucifix in the horns of a deer he was hunting, He was martyred, along with his family, for converting to Christianity.
 He is now the patron saint of hunters.
 The church was renamed for Saint Eustache after receiving relics related to the Roman martyr as donations from the Abbey of Saint Denis.

 As the area prospered, the church became too small for its congregation; the church wardens decided to build a larger building.
 Construction of the current church began in 1532, during the reign of François I and continued until 1632, and in 1637, it was consecrated by Jean-François de Gondi, Archbishop of Paris.

 Although the architects are unknown, similarities to designs used in the extension of the church of Saint-Maclou in Pontoise (begun in 1525) point to Jean Delamarre and/or Pierre Lemercier, who collaborated in that work.
 The Italian-born architect Domenico da Cortona has also been suggested.